Meghanko/Web-automation/README.md

 # Web-automation
-A python script for automating the web.
+A python script for automating the web using the webbrowser module